Scott Brennan (comedian): Television

-In 2014, he co-founded production company "Mashup Pictures", through which he has written, directed and produced a number of projects.
+Through Mashup Pictures, he has written, directed, and produced a number of projects.
 He co-produced series 1 and 2 of Housemates - a documentary series for ABC.

-He also wrote and directed Horror Housemates - a short form series for ABC iview.
-Most recently he created What could go wrong?, a comedy/doco series for ABC iview.
-During the lead up to the Australian Marriage Equality postal vote, he created a series of Sock Puppet Amateur Musicals on the debate (YouTube).
+He also wrote and directed Horror Housemates, a short-form series for ABC iview.
+He also created What could go wrong?, a comedy/doco series for ABC iview.
+During the lead up to the Australian marriage equality postal vote, he created a series of Sock Puppet Amateur Musicals on the debate.
 Other project with the company include the short documentary Life and Death in Vientiane and Busker Stories.
 He regularly appears as a podcaster on Talking Poofy.

+Other activities

 He has spent many years acting as a mentor and director for young comedians through the Comedy Festival's "LolSquad" program.